 All children need homes that are safe and full of love.
-Children who have experienced severe trauma may need more.
-Early, hurtful experiences can cause children to see and react in different ways.
+This is especially true for children who have experienced severe trauma.
+Early, hurtful experiences can cause children to see the world differently and react in different ways.
 Some children who have been

-Forms of Trauma
+Forms of trauma

 An event is traumatic when it threatens the child or someone the child depends on for safety and love.
 Abuse may be traumatic, but trauma may take many forms.
 It includes: